A Whole New Megillah

 The difference between the inventions of “official nationalism” and those of other types is usually that between lies and myths. - Benedict Anderson

 A Whole New Megillah is a situation-specific, performative, and interactive event annually occupying the Jewish holiday of Purim.
+"Where to Celebrate Purim" and "not your mother's Purim Party" by TimeOut New York.

 All images from 2016 and 2017 are photographed by the incredible Georgette Maniatis unless noted otherwise.